xRahul/xRahul.github.io/_posts/2017-01-04-google-search-console---basics.markdown

       <li>Submit.</li>
     </ol>

-    Now you will see an entry on how many links were submitted and how many have been indexed from that sitemap.
-It is the easiest way to submit all the links in your website automatically.
+    Now you will see an entry on how many links were submitted and how many have been indexed by that sitemap.
+It is the easiest way to submit all the links on your website automatically.
     You can use a sitemap generator, or in my case, jekyll gives me the
     <code class="highlighter-rouge">sitemap.xml</code>
     file every time I build my website.